PH authorities search for clues on casino gunman’s identity

 Police had also given confusing or contradictory statements on other key parts of the incident on Friday.

-National police chief Ronald dela Rosa initially said police had shot dead the gunman, but then later reported the assailant wrapped himself in a blanket and burnt himself to death.
+National police chief Ronald dela Rosa initially said police had shot the gunman dead, but then later reported the assailant wrapped himself in a blanket and burnt himself to death.

-Dela Rosa also said the gunman had not shot anyone, but Resorts World reported one of its security guards had suffered a gunshot wound.

 Albayalde said Friday that the assailant was likely a foreigner, describing him as a caucasian who spoke English.